makersacademy/rps-challenge/README.md

 Note down the port number and access the website via: http://localhost:PORT_NUMBER

+N.B.
+You can play against CPU if you leave the player 2 name blank.

 ## TODO
-* ✨ Aesthetics ✨
-* flashing lights for P1 name?
+* ✨ Aesthetics ✨ : flashing lights for player names?
-* Could you refactor repetitive unit tests into a web helper method?
-Would you include the assertion in the helper method?
+* Question: When refactoring repetitive unit tests into a web helper method, is it ok to include the assertion itself in the helper method?

 * Refactor feature tests